-A readily re-seeding annual in disturbed upland sites; the foliage is nutritious but can be poisonous and should be considered potentially dangerous to cattle; the fruit and seeds can irritate the digestive tract of livestock; the seeds are a food source for quail.
+Readily re-seeds in disturbed upland sites; foliage is nutritious but can be poisonous and should be considered potentially dangerous to cattle; fruit and seeds can irritate the digestive tract of livestock; seeds are a food source for quail.

 General Product Information:

 Erosion Control & Revegetation, Herbaceous Flowering Species, Pollinator Favorites, Uplands & Meadows, Wildlife Habitat & Food Plots, Woodland Openings